-At Green Note this Spring Ma Polaine’s Great Decline launch their highly anticipated second album, “The Outsider”.
-The latest record finds the duo tightening their unique sound whilst remaining decidedly easy and loose with the range of influences they draw from.
-Blues, jazz and country feature strongly, but what this duo admire most in others is individuality, musically and in attitude, so Billie Holiday, Tom Waits, Nina Simone, Hurray for the Riff Raff, and Nick Cave are just a few examples.
+The duo have been tightening their unique sound whilst remaining decidedly easy and loose with the range of influences they draw from.
+Blues, jazz and country feature strongly, but what this duo admire most in others is individuality, artists who have been unafraid to be themselves musically and in attitude.
+Billie Holiday, Tom Waits, Nina Simone, Hurray for the Riff Raff, Gillian Welch and Nick Cave are just a few examples.